nestybox/sysbox/docs/user-guide/configuration.md

 ```

 **NOTE: Make sure all Sysbox containers are stopped and removed before stopping
-Sysbox, as otherwise the will stop operating properly.**
+Sysbox, as otherwise they will stop operating properly.**

 To start Sysbox again you can type: